ho-nl/php-connector-lib/Model/ConnectorType/README.md

 # ConnectorType

-All files extends the `\ReachDigital\PhpConnectorLib\Model\Connector\ConnectorPull` class and implement a ConnectorTypeInterface
+All files extends the `\ReachDigital\PhpConnectorLib\Model\Connector` class and implement a ConnectorTypeInterface